The Waterside Plan in Motion

 Current Benchmark

-A measure of progress can be found at the link within.
-Updates to content is presently under revision for the Once in a Blue Moon benchmark (May 31, 2007) with a Public "town meeting" Forum planned for June 14, 2007 (link within).
-In addition to links from the City website, the Comity.org website will include record of the forum's discourse and the charted course of action.
+A measure of progress found at the link within.
+Updates to content presently under revision for the Once in a Blue Moon benchmark (December 31, 2009) will be posted by Candlemas.
+As promised during her campaign and transition, and duly noted in her inspirational inaugural address, the honorable Mayor Donna Holaday plans to hold a public forum within a month of taking office.
+She also encouraged city councillors to hold monthly "town meeting" like forums for their constituents.
+In addition to links from the City website, the Comity.org website will include record of this discourse and the charted course of action.

-[For insight/hindsight of the present administration's broader vision, Mayor Moak's inaugural address delivered on January 2, 2006 (link within) and his State of the City address delivered on March 27, 2006 (link within) ~ printed in the Newburyport Current ~ has been archived on this website with the permission of the publisher.]
+[For insight/hindsight of the present administration's broader vision, Mayor Holaday's inaugural address delivered on January 4, 2010 can be found at this link within ~ archived on this website with the permission of the administration and publisher.]

 ~~~~~~~~~~~~